fzago-cray/liblustre/README.md

 -   llapi_fid2path and llapi_fd2parent should use a newer ioctl that optionally copies the path directly into an application buffer to save a memory copy.
+-   llapi_hsm_import is not working.
+The layout interface doesn't have an equivalent for LOV_PATTERN_F_RELEASED.
+Lustre HSM test 12a fails.

 Changes from liblustreapi
 -------------------------